dima-lech/wsl2-linux-kernel/README.md

 Default kernel supplied with WSL is somewhat limited, for example loading kernel modules is not supported.
 Rebuilding the kernel as specified below will add this feature.

-In order to rebuild the kernel follow steps below.

 ***NOTE***: files provided in this repository are only examples for scripts, configurations and sources for implementing the instructions below.
 Their usage is not required.
 It is **very recommended** to follow the instructions here and perform each step manually.